junegunn/hbase-jruby/README.md

 HBase.resolve_dependency! 'cdh4.1.2'
 ```

-#### Customized dependencies
+#### Custom dependency

-If you use another version of HBase and Hadoop,
+If you use other versions of HBase and Hadoop,
-you can use your own Maven pom.xml file with its customized Hadoop/HBase dependency
+you can use your own Maven pom.xml file with its Hadoop/HBase dependency.

 ```ruby
 HBase.resolve_dependency! '/project/my-hbase/pom.xml'